Moukhtar-youssef/moogle/README.md

 - Install Docker and Docker Compose on your machine.
 - Read each service's README file for specific setup instructions.
 - Follow the instructions in the README files to set up each service.

+## Notes
+The documentation is a work in progress.
+I'll update it once I finish writing my thesis.
+For now, please refer to the code and comments in each service for more information on how to use them.